 Our first priority with this research is that the proposed programme of work must have a clear and realistic pathway towards the clinic.
-We recognise that this may not be achievable within the proposed project, or, given the very nature of research, may turn out not to be attainable at all.
-But we expect the research team to identify clear potential for transition to early clinical trial or implementation, and to devise a work programme that will focus their efforts on advancing down this pathway.
+While a clinic endpoint may not be achievable within the proposed project or, given the very nature of research, may turn out not to be attainable at all, we do expect the research team to identify clear potential for transition to early clinical trial or implementation, and to devise a work programme that will focus their efforts on advancing down this pathway.